Interpol: Kim Jong Yang (2018–2021)

-Ahmed Nase Al-Raisi (2021–)
+Ahmed Nase Al-Raisi (2021–2025)

 On November 25, 2021, Ahmed Naser Al-Raisi, inspector general of the United Arab Emirates’s interior ministry, was elected as president.
 The election was controversial due to the UAE’s human rights record, with concerns being raised by some human rights groups (e.g. Human Rights Watch) and some MEPs.

 In June 2021, 35 French Parliamentarians, Members of Parliament and Senators, including from the majority and the opposition, urged President Emmanuel Macron to oppose the candidacy of the UAE's General Ahmed Nasser Al-Raisi, citing the accusations of torture against him.
 It was the second appeal by the deputy of the Rhône, Hubert Julien-Laferrière, who had first written to Macron earlier in 2021.
 He questioned how a profile like Al-Raisi's, who was responsible for the torture of political opponent Ahmed Mansoor and of a British academic Matthew Hedges, can become the president of a most respectable institution.

 While the UAE was arranging trips for Al-Raisi to Interpol's member countries, opposition against the Emirati candidate amplified.
 A number of German MPs signed a petition to express "deep concern" and reject the candidacy of Al-Raisi for the post of Interpol director.
 Rodney Dixon, the British lawyer of Matthew Hedges and Ali Ahmad, submitted a complaint and urged the Swedish authorities to arrest Al-Raisi upon his arrival in Sweden.
 The two Britons also raised a similar request to arrest al-Raisi with the Norwegian police authorities.
 Both Sweden and Norway apply jurisdiction that allows them to open investigations of crime, irrespective of a person's nationality or the origin country of the crime.

 In October 2021, Al-Raisi had to face further opposition, as the lawyers submitted a complaint to the French Prosecutor in Paris.
 The claims cited Al-Raisi's role in the unlawful detention and torture of Ali Issa Ahmad and Matthew Hedges.
 Filed under the principle of universal jurisdiction, the complaint gave French officials the authority to investigate and arrest foreign nationals.
 As Raisi is not a head of state, French authorities had all the rights to arrest and question him on entering the French territory.

 As the General Assembly was approaching, the opposition was rising.
 In November 2021, a Turkish lawyer Gulden Sonmez filed a criminal complaint against Al-Raisi's nomination in Turkey, where the vote was to take place.
 Sonmez said the Emirates' attempt to cover its human rights records and to launder its reputation.
 Besides, Hedges and Ahmad were also expected to file a lawsuit in Turkey against Al-Raisi, ahead of the General Assembly.

+Lucas Philippe (2025–)

+On November 27, 2025, Lucas Philippe, senior advisor for international affairs to the General Director of the French National Police, was elected as president.